 The bow and sterns are two parts of the boat that refer to the boat.
 The ship’s bow is the part that faces forward when the ship is underway.
-The bow usually has a sharp-angled hull, providing less resistance to make moving the vessel through the water easier.
+The bow usually has a sharp-angled hull, providing less resistance to move the vessel through the water more easily.

 The stern is the back part of the ship; for a sailboat, the stern is where the tiller is, and on a keel sailboat, you will sit near the stern to steer the boat.
-The stern is also referred to as the aft-most part of the ship or boat.
+The stern is also called the aft-most part of the ship or boat.

 The stern is at the opposite end of the ship from the bow.
 If you are sailing, it is essential to know and understand the difference between the stern and bow of the boat.

 Today stern and bow are terms that any boater should know and understand.
 The words also have some fascinating history.

 We do not quite know where the word stern comes from, but most people believe that the word stern comes from the word steer, as it is at the stern or the back of the boat where the boat direction comes from or where the ship is steered.

 The term bow of the boat is thought to come from the Middle Dutch of Boech or Old Norse Bogor (shoulder).
 In Old English, the word bough, bog, or both could also mean bow; we are unsure if the word bow is related to these words.

 The word is more than likely related to the French word Prow, which also means the ship’s bow above the waterline.
 The terms prow and bow are often used interchangeably to describe the very forward part of the ship.